What is the Mental Health Review Tribunal?

 What else does the Tribunal do?

-In some circumstances, the Tribunal is not able to reach a decision on the day of the hearing.
+In some circumstances, the Tribunal is not able to make a decision on the day of the hearing.
 The Tribunal panel may decide to adjourn the hearing, which means that the hearing will be rescheduled for a later time.

 When hearing a particular matter, the Tribunal may: